Optimize your water resources management

-Optimise water resources management
+Optimize water resources management

 Management of water resources is crucial to safeguarding the country’s water supply.
-Utilised effectively, the high resolution and frequent water consumption data that digital water meters provide can deliver massive opportunities and benefits in relation to improving water conservation.
+Utilized effectively, the high resolution and frequent water consumption data that digital water meters provide can deliver massive opportunities and benefits in relation to improving water conservation.

 The ability to collect and analyse water use data in this way can help water companies to identify leaks and flow issues, provide customers with more accurate bills, and monitor and extend the life of infrastructure assets.
-With real time data at their fingertips, water companies can also improve customer engagement and have the potential to cause significant change in water use behaviour patterns.
+With real time data at their fingertips, water companies can also improve customer engagement and have the potential to cause significant change in water use behavior patterns.
 The benefits to customers, to suppliers and to water conservation efforts are immense!

 Introducing Advizzo’s home usage reports

-Our use of personalised and timely behavioural messages across multiple channels – for example, the web, email or text messages are also proven to build customer engagement, confidence and trust – improving the customer experience.
+Our use of personalized and timely behavioral messages across multiple channels – for example, the web, email or text messages are also proven to build customer engagement, confidence and trust – improving the customer experience.
 With more information collated on customers and with trust built, it’s far easier for a supplier to improve its targeted marketing and sales of related products and services – increasing revenue, thanks to data and data science!

-Discover how Yarra Valley in Melbourne is working with Advizzo to demonstrate that customer engagement, using behavioural science techniques, can decrease water consumption for customers with digital water meters – thereby increasing water conservation.
+Discover how Yarra Valley in Melbourne is working with Advizzo to demonstrate that customer engagement, using behavioral science techniques, can decrease water consumption for customers with digital water meters – thereby increasing water conservation.